gapdays/gapdays2015-spring/program.md

 1. **Migrate your package(s)** to work with or even benefit from HPC-GAP

+## Todo-list for HPC-GAP

+During the meeting we agreed on the following [todo-list for HPC-GAP (aka GAP5)](https://trello.com/b/VfbOtaEC/gap-5).

 ## Visualization of commit activity:

 1. [Master branch of GAP GitHub repository during the 2nd GAP Days](https://www.youtube.com/watch?v=kXxAeYGLSdY)